 A task board is an at-a-glance “information broadcaster” about your software projects.
 It’s the easiest way for teams to break down barriers that divide people working on a project, powering communication, efficiency, and a higher-quality product.
-In this post, we’ll explain how to combine custom labels and pipelines to create your perfect project dashboard.
+In this chapter, we’ll explain how to combine custom labels and pipelines to create your perfect project dashboard.

-First things first
+First thing's first

-A successful project foundation starts with a good task board, and a good task board starts with repos, understood pipelines, and a sane labelling system.
+A successful project foundation starts with a good task board, and a good task board starts with repos, understood pipelines, Epics, and a sane labelling system.

-Pipelines are columns on your board that organize your issues (tasks).
+- Pipelines are columns on your board that organize your issues (tasks).
 Your issues move between pipelines from left to right as they progress through the development cycle.
 We’ll discuss customizing your pipelines later, but ZenHub’s default structure works well as a starting point.

 A note on labels